Jabst/golang-api/README.md

 To run integration tests:

-    go test -tags=integrationdb -v -p=1 ./...
+    go test -tags=integration -v -p=1 ./...

 To run API integration tests:

-    go test -tags=integrationapi -v -p=1 ./...
+    go test -tags=i -v -p=1 ./...

-To consume from the kafka topic kafkacat can be used
+To consume from the kafka topic kafkacat can be used such as:

+    kafkacat -b localhost:9092 -t users -C

 ## Assumptions during development

 ### Passwords
-All the passwords that are received are assumed as being strings.
+All the passwords that are received are assumed as being strings and all the underlying encryption is already handled by the requester service.
 The reason being is to not add complexity to the boilerplate application.

 ### Getting multiple users